 Step 2.
 Navigate to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Control.

 Step 4.
 Create a new reg_dword and name it WriteProtect.

 Step 5.
 Change the registry value to "0" and click on "OK."

 Outlined are a few procedures you can try if Windows does not recognize your SDXC card.

-It is possible to make a mistake of not doing a backup before you format the SDXC to FAT32, and if you fall under this situation, you have nothing to fear on losing your important data due to the presence of the tool Recoverit Data Recovery Software.
+It is possible to make the mistake of not doing a backup before you format the SDXC to FAT32.
+If you fall under this situation, you have nothing to fear of losing your important data due to the presence of the tool Recoverit Data Recovery Software.

-The software is immense in helping recovering data and can also be used to repair corrupted video files on Windows and Mac.
+The software helps to recover data and can also be used to repair corrupted video files on Windows and Mac.